Skip to Content

 UNIVERSITY SAFETY SERVICE

-TRAINING PROGRAMME FOR APRIL AND MAY 2025
+TRAINING PROGRAMME FOR MAY AND JUNE 2025

 The Safety Training programme for this academic year is available on the University Safety Service Training webpage.
 The full range of courses can be booked via iTrent Employee Self-Service.